Open Graph

 Open Graph markup is used by Facebook *, VK, Google+, Twitter, LinkedIn, Pinterest and other services.
 Yandex uses Open Graph to pass data to Yandex video search.

 In addition to basic meta tags, Yandex video search recognizes many more, such as different types of video (TV series, music videos, movies, and so on) or age and country restrictions.
 Depending on the chosen type, you can specify additional properties of an object: movie title, the number of the episode, TV show release date, and so on.
-Yandex video search requires meta tags that are not described in the Facebook * documentation, so the service uses its own extension.
+Since Yandex video search requires meta tags not found in Facebook's * documentation, the service uses its own extension.

-Aside from building previews, the Open Graph standard can be used by application developers to publish user activities on Facebook *.
+Besides building previews, app developers can use the Open Graph standard to publish user activities to Facebook *.
 In such publications, you can specify the user, object, actions with this object and the application used to complete this action.

 Basic meta tags